roncioso/Flip-jQuery/README.md

 ####color
 After the flip, the background will change to this color.
 In the example above the div is white however changes to blue after the flip.
 ####speed
 Speed of the two parts of the animation.
-Accepts a range of numbers; the smaller the number, the faster the flip.
+Accepts either a number value or the words "slow" or "fast"; the smaller the number, the faster the flip.
 The default speed is 500.
 ####onBefore
 Synchronous function excuted before the animation starts.
 ####onAnimation